 An ultrabook avant la lettre (except for the price tag).
+Model number is PG-4L1L.
 Carbon chassis, LED backlit LCD, Core 2 Duo ULV, an abundant 2 GB of RAM, draft N wireless, and - the icing on the cake - an SSD.

 - Intel Core 2 Duo U7600

 - 2 GB of DDR2 533 RAM

 - 11,1" 1366x768 LED backlit LCD

 - Intel GM 945 chipset with onboard GPU

 - IPW4965 AGN miniPCI wireless LAN with hardware switch

 - Samsung MCBOE32GQAPQ ZIF 32 GB 1.8" SSD

 - Integrated fingerprint reader (haven't checked the details yet)